ttwishing/anyex/README.rst

 -  transfer funds between accounts
 -  use merchant services

 This library implements full public and private REST APIs for all exchanges.
-WebSocket and FIX implementations in JavaScript, PHP, Python and other languages coming soon.
+WebSocket and FIX implementations in Python.

-The anyex library supports both camelcase notation (preferred in JavaScript) and underscore notation (preferred in Python and PHP), therefore all methods can be called in either notation or coding style in any language.
+The anyex library supports both camelcase notation and underscore notation, therefore all methods can be called in either notation or coding style.

 ::

-    // both of these notations work in JavaScript/Python/PHP exchange.methodName ()  // camelcase pseudocode
+    // both of these notations will work exchange.methodName ()  // camelcase pseudocode
     exchange.method_name () // underscore pseudocode